Abstract

 The Etymology of Symbiosis

-In late September 2025, terminology research revealed a paradox.
-Academic papers and industry analyses described Web4 as the "Symbiotic Web": networks functioning as "living systems, capable of learning and adapting, in addition to reasoning."4 The European Commission's 2023 initiative positioned Web4 as the convergence of artificial intelligence and immersive technologies, alongside systems designed to create human-machine collaboration.5 Yet a survey of domain availability found only concatenations such as smartweb and aiweb, as well as nextweb; these addresses remained meaningless.6
+Terminology research revealed a paradox in late September 2025.
+While academic papers and industry analyses explicitly described Web4 as the "Symbiotic Web"—networks functioning as living systems capable of learning and adapting4—the accompanying vocabulary lacked precision.
+The European Commission’s 2023 initiative positioned Web4 as a convergence of artificial intelligence and immersive technologies,5 yet a survey of domain registries found only meaningless concatenations like smartweb or aiweb.6

 The Research Landscape: A Terminology Gap